The Best Travel Insurance for Seniors Over 80

 On average, comprehensive travel insurance for travelers over the age of 80 costs $60 per day.

-This figure is based on proprietary Squaremouth data that takes into account over 7,000 travel insurance sales to individuals over 80 years old in the past 12 months.
-On average, travelers in this demographic spend $905 on travel insurance to protect a 15 day trip.
+This figure is based on proprietary Squaremouth data that takes into account travel insurance sales to individuals over 80 years old in the past 12 months.
+On average, travelers in this demographic spend $905 on travel insurance to protect a 15-day trip.

-Travel insurance premiums for seniors over 80 years old are as much as double the price of what the average senior traveler can expect to pay for comprehensive trip protection.
+Travel insurance premiums for seniors over 80 years old are as much as double the price of what a traveler in their 60s can expect to pay for comprehensive trip protection.
 This figure is also slightly higher than other senior age groups:

 • Over 60: Premiums average $493, or $33/day